 The compensation committee determines the performance goals and approves the target aggregate bonus pool for the Annual Incentive Bonus Plan each year.
 The actual aggregate bonus pool for the Annual Incentive Bonus Plan is determined by the sum of all participants' target awards and can range from 0% to 200% of this target, based on our fulfillment of performance goals.
 The metric currently used to determine the actual aggregate bonus pool for the plan is the growth in our intrinsic business value per share, which is the average of the growth of both our GAAP book value per share and enterprise value per share during the plan year.
 Currently, the growth target is 13%.
 If the average growth is 10% or lower, the plan will not be funded and no bonus awards will be paid.
-If the average growth falls between 10% and 13%, the aggregate bonus pool will be less than 100% of the target.
-If the average growth meets or exceeds the 13% goal, the aggregate bonus pool will grow proportionately to a maximum of 200% of the target at 16%.
+If the average growth falls between 10% and 13%, the aggregate bonus pool will grow proportionately to a maximum of 200% of the target at 16%.
 The aggregate bonus pool for the Annual Incentive Bonus Plan for 2006 (for bonuses paid in March 2007) was 92% of the target.